jamesisaac/JamesiHttpCacheBundle/Resources/doc/index.md

 JamesiHttpCacheBundle
 =====================

-This bundle makes two changes to Symfony2's default HTTP cache:
+This bundle makes two changes to Symfony2's default HTTP cache (currently supporting Symfony 2.1 and 2.2):

-* Allows parts of a view to be cached through ESI, even if the master response has a "private" Cache-Control header (Symfony2 will be default force the entire response to be public)
+* Allows parts of a view to be cached through ESI, even if the master response has a "private" Cache-Control header (Symfony2 will be default force the entire response to be public).
+This replicates the ``sf_cache_key`` behaviour of Symfony of 1.4 which allowed for easy partial caching.
 * Makes it possible to use ESI within JSON responses

+**Disclaimer**: Please only use this bundle if you have a solid understanding of ESI caching, as it removes some of the safeguards put in place by default with Symfony2.
+If you were to, for example, include a user's private content via ESI without a cache key that's unique to them, that content is likely to leak through to other users.

 ## Installation